“Fir Le Chéile”

 I hope to see you there and please drop me an e mail to say that you’d like to come along on a Tuesday evening.
 If you know of other men who you think would benefit from knowing of Fir Le Chéile, please be of service to them and feel free to forward them a link to this webpage.

-For those who have not been able to attend a gathering thus far, here is a brief summary of ideas proffered along the way by participating men, for possible Fir Le Chéile events in 2013, (outside of the last Tuesday/monthly meetings)
+For those who have not been able to attend a gathering thus far, here is a brief summary of ideas proffered along the way by participating men, for possible Fir Le Chéile events in the future, (outside of the last Tuesday/monthly meetings)

 Men’s Sweat Lodge